What does curatorship mean?

 Etymologically, the word “curation” comes from the Latin curator - one who manages, cares for and appreciates.

-It provides an answer to a question that neither programming nor cultural production can answer.
-It creates bridges at the weak points between art and the spectator.
-It comes to eliminate project management that is quite disinterested in the art works or that cares very little for the artist.
-It transforms the practice of management and mediation into a sensitive and artistic process.
+• It comes to eliminate project management that is quite disinterested in the art works or that cares very little for the artist.

 A curator is someone who takes care and concern to interpret art - to be of service to it, rather than make use of it.